RobinHankin/stokes/README.md

 The `wedge` package provides functionality for working with the exterior calculus.
 It includes cross products and wedge products and a variety of use-cases.
-The canonical reference would be M. Spivak 1971. *Calculus on manifolds*, Addison-Wesley.
+The canonical reference would be Spivak (see references).
 A detailed vignette is provided in the package.

 The package deals with ![k](https://latex.codecogs.com/png.latex?k "k")-tensors and ![k](https://latex.codecogs.com/png.latex?k "k")-forms.